vovagorodok/chess_peripheral_protocol/README.md

 Sending `variant` means switch to them if supported.
 Central should sent `variant` command bifore `fen`.
-If `variant` is not sent than `standard` should be used.
+If `variant` is not sent then
+standard` should be used.
 ```
 c) variant standard
 p) ok
 c) fen rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w
 p) ok
 ```

-Peripheral can not support variant.
-Than central should not send `fen`.
+If peripheral doesn't support variant then central shouldn't send `fen`.
 ```
 c) variant chess_960
 p) nok